Sheriff’s Office welcomes newest Basic Police Officer Academy Cadets

-On November 5, 2018, Sheriff Henderson welcomed twenty new Cadets of the Montgomery County Sheriff’s Office Basic Police Officer Course (BPOC), Class A-19.
-These men and women will be a full-time paid cadet academy class offered by the Montgomery County Sheriff’s Office.
+On May 30, 2023, Chief Deputy Hall welcomed 22 new Cadets of the Montgomery County Sheriff’s Office Basic Police Officer Course (BPOC), Class A-23.
+These men and women will be in a full-time paid cadet academy class offered by the Montgomery County Sheriff’s Office.

-This BPOC cadet class has a rigorous 21 week schedule of classroom instruction and physical assessments ahead of them, and is set to graduate in April, 2019.
-Upon graduation, these newly commissioned Deputies will immediately begin the Field Training Officer Program (FTO) and will be allocated across each of the three Patrol Precincts during an intensive sixteen week training process.
+This BPOC cadet class has a rigorous 21-week schedule of classroom instruction and physical assessments ahead of them, and they will graduate in November 2023.
+Upon graduation, these newly commissioned Deputies will immediately begin the Field Training Officer Program, and they will be allocated across each of the three Patrol Precincts during an intensive training process.

-Source: Scott Spencer, Lieutenant, Montgomery County Sheriff’s Office, Executive Division
+Source: Thomas Hudson, Specialist, Montgomery County Sheriff’s Office, Administrative Services Division